pybpc/f2format/README.md

  > Coming soooooooooooon...

 &emsp; For the worst case, we also provide bundled executables of `f2format`.
-In such case, you may simply download it then voila, it's ready for you.
+In such case, you may simply download it then, voilà, it's ready for you.

 &emsp; Special thanks to [PyInstaller](https://www.pyinstaller.org) ❤️